Giovannini (Coronel Fabriciano): History

-Governador José de Magalhães Pinto Avenue seen from of the Pastor Pimentel Interchange, in Coronel Fabriciano.
+Governador José de Magalhães Pinto Avenue seen from the Pastor Pimentel Interchange, in Coronel Fabriciano.

 Originally, the area where the Giovannini neighborhood is located was owned by the Giovannini Farm.
 The land between Governador José de Magalhães Pinto Avenue (then Dom Helvécio Avenue) and Belvedere belonged to Alberto Giovannini, while the area between Governador José de Magalhães Pinto Avenue and the current Júlia Kubitschek neighborhood belonged to the Archdiocese of Mariana, under the supervision of Father Rocha, who was also responsible for the land in the current São Domingos, Recanto Verde and Bom Jesus neighborhoods.
 In the 1950s, the land was divided into lots and converted into a neighborhood, named after Alberto Giovannini, who was born in Queluz in São Paulo and lived in Coronel Fabriciano since August 1927, where he died on September 25, 1963.

 In Coronel Fabriciano, Alberto Giovannini worked as a businessman, merchant, landowner and banker.
 He inaugurated the Banco da Lavoura, the city's first bank branch, and donated land for the construction of the Senhor do Bonfim Municipal Cemetery, and the municipality's first state school, inaugurated in 1969 and named Alberto Giovannini State School.
 He also helped negotiate the construction of Fabriciano's first bus terminal, now known as the Rodoviária Velha, where stores and low-class apartments are concentrated.
 In 1978, the cornerstone was laid for the Church of the Good Shepherd, built in an area that had been used by the population for events.
 The structural and demographic development, combined with representative commerce, has made Giovannini one of the most populous areas in the city.